ScholarPress COinS should support multiple values for some DC fields

 Dan, could you look into adding multi-tag support?
 Author is the one that's being requested above, but once you have an interface for that, it might make sense to use the same interface (rather than a comma-separated list) for Subject.
 Are there other tags that should allow multiple values?

-#2 Updated by Ben Miller about 1 year ago
+#2 Updated by Ben Miller over 2 years ago

 Author's the main one, though Zotero also allows multiple categories of creator: Contributor, Editor, etc, if we want to generalize beyond our specific use-case.